EternalDeiwos/logi-bot/README.md

 - Stockpile contents tracking from [FIR](https://github.com/GICodeWarrior/fir) reports
 - Discord bot

-Logi-bot was initially developed for use by Winter Legion Logistics (WLL).
+Logi-bot was initially developed for use by Winter Legion Logistics (WLL), and is in active use by High Velocity Logistics (HvL) and several other groups.

 > [!CAUTION]
 > This application is WIP.
 If you need assistance please open an issue but be aware that at any point this might not be under active development.